-Here you go these are 4 beautiful places you should visit if you decide to explore The Netherlands countryside.
-If you speak / read French, I recommend you to check out WorldElse, one of my favorite travel blogger.
-She recently visited some gorgeous places in The Netherlands countryside and I am sure her pictures will make you dream of it.
+As you can see, there are so many beautiful places to visit in the Netherlands!
+These are only 4 of these beautiful places, but I full-heartedly recommend you add them to your itinerary, should you decide to explore the Netherlands countryside.
+If you speak/read French, I recommend you to check out WorldElse, one of my favorite travel bloggers.
+She recently visited some gorgeous places in the Netherlands countryside and I am sure her pictures will make you dream of it.

 Are you a nature lover?
 Then you might enjoy these posts:

 - Tanzania itinerary: 10 days following the Great Migration

 - Oman itinerary: Desert, canyons, and mountain: 1 week in the Sultanate of Oman

 - Hortons Plains hike: All you need to know before hiking this National Park in Sri Lanka

 LOOKING FOR USEFUL RESOURCES TO PLAN YOUR TRIP TO THE NETHERLAND COUNTRYSIDE?